L12D/SnapInsight/README.md

 ### Overview:

 Don't understand something on your screen ?
-SnapInsight takes a screenshot and lets you highlight witht a red rectangle what you don't understand.
+SnapInsight takes a screenshot and lets you highlight with a red rectangle what you don't understand.
 You can then talk about it with gpt-4.1.
 It can be linked to a shortcut for faster use.

 ### Usage: